-There are also differences in regard to treatment of GST in the different finance products.
+There are also differences in regard to the treatment of GST in the different finance products.

 Selecting Your Car Finance

-Jade Car Loans offers the full range of commercial finance facilities for our business buyers:-
+Jade Car Loans offers a wide range of operational lending options for our business buyers:-

-To discuss cost-effective motor vehicle finance, contact Jade Car Loans 1300 000 003
+To discuss cost-effective motor vehicle finance, contact Jade Car Loans at 1300 000 003

 DISCLAIMER: INFORMATION, DATA AND DETAILS OF GOODS, POLICIES AND PROGRAMS THAT IS PRESENTED IN THE ARTICLE IS INTENDED SOLELY FOR THE PROVISION OF GENERAL INFORMATION.
 UNDER NO CIRCUMSTANCE IS THIS INFORMATION INTENDED AS THE PROVISION OF FINANCIAL ADVICE FOR ANY INDIVIDUAL AND/OR FOR THE PURPOSE OF MAKING SPECIFIC INDIVIDUAL FINANCIAL DECISIONS.
 FOR ADVICE ON INDIVIDUAL CIRCUMSTANCES, READERS SHOULD REFER TO A FINANCIAL ADVISOR.
 NO LIABILITY IS ACCEPT FOR ERRORS, INCORRECT DETAILS OR INCORRECT PRESENTATION OF DETAILS OF GOODS, PROGRAMS, SERVICES, ETC AS PRESENTED.
 THE INFORMATION HAS BEEN SOURCED IN GOOD FAITH AS GENERAL INTEREST AND INFORMATION FROM MANUFACTURER, SUPPLIER AND GOVERNMENT WEBSITES.